The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 Chicago State University Eligibility Requirements for TEACH Grant are:

-- Must be enrolled in a High Need Field (beginning with the 2012-13 academic year), as follows:
+- Must be enrolled in a High Need Field (beginning with the 2012-13 academic year),

 - Bilingual Education and English Language Acquisition